Can I keep red cherry shrimp with ghost shrimp?

 Diet

 Both Red Cherry Shrimp and Ghost Shrimp are omnivorous scavengers.
 They will eat algae, leftover fish food, and organic debris in the tank.
-However, their diet should be supplemented with high-quality shrimp pellets, blanched vegetables, and occasional protein sources like brine shrimpOpens in a new tab. or bloodworms.
+However, their diet should be supplemented with high-quality shrimp pellets, blanched vegetables, and occasional protein sources like brine shrimp or bloodworms.

 Tank Mates